 The food was absolutely delicious.
 The chocolate soufflé was the icing on the cake

-I think my favourite part of the dinner were the petit fours ...this presentation is just everything.
+I think my favorite part of the dinner were the petite fours... this presentation is just everything.
 And they tasted better than they looked

 And just when we thought our day couldn't be anymore magical, we arrived back to our suite to more thoughtful surprises, The heart made from flowers was so beautiful.